Peej11/mainsail-installer/README.md

      psk="<YOUR_WIRELESS_PASSWORD>"
     }

+Boot and SSH into your pi.
+Default credentials are pi/raspberry.
 Copy the contents of this repository to ~/mainsail-installer on the pi.
 Copy a working `printer.cfg` to your home directory.
 (The script will copy a sparse `printer.cfg` if no config is detected to allow the UI to connect to Klipper.)
 Run `chmod +x ~/mainsail-installer/mainsail-installer.sh` to make executable.